-1,589,306 Shares of Common Stock
+1,226,295 Shares of Common Stock

-This prospectus relates to the sale by the selling stockholders named in this prospectus (the "Selling Stockholders") of RetinalGenix Technologies Inc. (the "Company") of 1,589,306 shares of common stock, par value \$0.0001 per share, including 1,388,406 outstanding shares of common stock, 181,000 shares of common stock issuable upon exercise of outstanding options and 19,900 shares of common stock issuable upon exercise of outstanding warrants (collectively, the "Resale Shares").
+This prospectus relates to the sale by the selling stockholders named in this prospectus (the "Selling Stockholders") of RetinalGenix Technologies Inc. (the "Company") of 1,226,295 shares of common stock, par value \$0.0001 per share (the "Resale Shares").
 We will not receive any of the proceeds from the sale by Selling Stockholders of the Resale Shares.
-However, we will receive proceeds from the exercise of the options and warrants if they are exercised for cash by the Selling Stockholders.

 The Selling Stockholders will sell their Resale Shares at prevailing market prices or in privately negotiated transactions.
-We provide more information about how a Selling Stockholder may sell its Resale Shares in the section titled "Plan of Distribution" on page 26.
+We provide more information about how a Selling Stockholder may sell its Resale Shares in the section titled "Plan of Distribution" on page 25.